simon19891101/Getting_Cleaning_Data/README.md

 Act_LB: descriptions of activity labels for test data set and training data set

 cleaning and tyding data:
-line 25: Match activity labels with descriptions.
-Add activity descriptions and subjects as new columns to test set. line 26: Match activity labels with descriptions.
-Add activity descriptions and subjects as new columns to training set. line 27: Merge test set and training set.
-Store the merged data set in DT_merge line 28: Rename the merged data set by replacing variables with feature descriptions. line 29: Extract only the features regarding mean and std.
-Store the new data set in DT_merge_mean_std line 30: Group the new data set by activities and subjects with averaged values of features.
+line 25: Match activity labels with activity names.
+Add activity names and subjects as new columns to test set. line 26: Match activity labels with activity names.
+Add activity names and subjects as new columns to training set. line 27: Merge test set and training set.
+Store the merged data set in DT_merge line 28: Rename the merged data set by replacing variables numbers with feature names. line 29: Extract only the features regarding mean and std.
+Store the new data set in DT_merge_mean_std line 30: Group the new data set by activity names and subjects with averaged values of features.
 Store the new data set in DT_new. line 31: Output the clean data set to UCI_HAR_Dataset.txt.